Information for patients and carers

 How much does medicinal cannabis cost?

-Initial consult to discuss if Medicinal Cannabis is right for you is bulk billed.
+Initial consult to discuss if Medicinal Cannabis is right for you.

 The cost of medicinal cannabis products is not currently subsidised by the Commonwealth Government’s Pharmaceutical Benefits Scheme (PBS).
 This means that you will need to fund the cost of treatment yourself.
 The amount you will pay varies depending on the type of product prescribed and the dose recommended by your doctor.